-7 Signs Your Partner Is Abusive That You May Be Missing
+7 Signs Your Partner Is Abusive

 Real talk.
 There are tons of people out there in abusive relationships who don't even know it.
 People who don't see the signs of abuse, or don't realize that what they have isn't healthy.
 That doesn't sound right, does it?
 I mean, abuse seems like something anyone with common sense would avoid.
 But that's just not true.
 Abuse is something that can happen to any person at any time.
 And because abusers are often master manipulators who chip away at self-esteem, it's often a very gradual shift from perfect sweetheart to occasional monster.
 It's so subtle that sometimes you're years deep before the realization hits you.

 I used to work in a women's shelter as a Domestic Violence Victim Advocate (I'm also trained in healthy relationships as a Planned Parenthood Certified Responsible Sexuality Educator), and it happened to me.
 I lived and breathed healthy relationships day in and day out while I was in an abusive one one.
 And I had no clue until one day a coffee pot thrown at my head shattered against the wall, along with all my illusions about how great my relationship was.
 Abuse isn't just something that happens to weak or dumb women (as if weak or dumb women even exist).

 I'm not ashamed, and if any of the signs below apply to you, don't be ashamed either.
 Better to realize and get out while you can than to continue to stay in the relationship and end up mentally, physically, sexually, or emotionally violated — or worse.
 And that's not drama-talk.
 Domestic violence leads to 2 million injuries and 1,300 deaths annually, according to The Center For Disease Control and Prevention.
 That's alarming, to say the very least.
 So what should you look out for?
 Here are seven signs of abuse.